-On 31 December 2022 and 2021, this caption was broken down as follows:
+On 31 December 2023 and 2022, this caption was broken down as follows:

-2022 2021
+2023 2022

-Cash 2,404,522 2,428,200
+Cash 4,468,231 2,404,522

-Demand deposits in central banks 124,178,282 45,540,273
+Demand deposits in central banks 280,102,214 124,178,282

-126,582,804 47,968,473
+284,570,445 126,582,804

 The caption Demand Deposits in Central Banks includes the deposits made to satisfy the requirements of the Minimum Reserve System of the European System of Central Banks.
-Pursuant to Regulation (EC) no. 1745/2003 of the European Central Bank of 12 September 2003, changed by the Regulation (EU) no. 2016/1705 of the European Central Bank of 9 September 2016, the minimum obligatory amount held in demand deposits in the Banco de Portugal is remunerated and corresponds to 1% of the deposits and debt securities with a maturity period of less than 2 years, excluding deposits of institutions subject to the European System of Central Banks' regime of minimum reserves.
+Pursuant to Regulation (EC) no. 1745/2003 of the European Central Bank of 12 September 2003, changed by the Regulation (EU) no. 2016/1705 of the European Central Bank of 9 September 2016, the minimum obligatory amount held in demand deposits in the Banco de Portugal is not remunerated and corresponds to 1% of the deposits and debt securities with a maturity period of less than 2 years, excluding deposits of institutions subject to the European System of Central Banks' regime of minimum reserves.
+This item also includes overnight deposits through the Eurosystem's standing deposit facility.
+The component of reserves to meet the minimum reserves requirement was 0% as of 31 December 2023, and the applications under the liquidity absorption mechanism with an overnight maturity were remunerated at 4% as of 31 December 2023.

 Fulfilment of the minimum obligatory amounts, for a given period of observation, is achieved taking into consideration the value of the balances of the deposits in the Banco de Portugal during this period.
-The balance of the account next to the Bank of Portugal on 31 December of 2022 includes an average reserve requirement of 15,166,000 Euros which corresponds to the maintenance period from 21 December 2022 to 7 February 2023.
+The balance of the account next to the Bank of Portugal on 31 December of 2023 includes an average reserve requirement of 14,757,300 Euros which corresponds to the maintenance period from 20 December 2023 to 6 February 2024.

-This caption also includes the demand deposits of BiG Moçambique in the Bank of Mozambique to meet the requirements of the regime for the constitution of obligatory minimum reserves, as established by Notice 08/GBM/2019 of 17 June 2019.
-Pursuant to this Notice, obligatory reserves correspond, as a percentage of the balance of clients' deposits, to 10.5% and 11.5% in national currency and foreign currency, respectively, from which the banks subject to the regime of obligatory reserves are excluded.
+This caption also includes the demand deposits of BiG Moçambique in the Bank of Mozambique to meet the requirements of the regime for the constitution of obligatory minimum reserves, as established by Notice 11/GMB/2021 of 31 December 2021.
+Pursuant to this Notice, obligatory reserves correspond, as a percentage of the balance of clients' deposits, to 39.0% and 39.5% in national currency and foreign currency, respectively, from which the banks subject to the regime of obligatory reserves are excluded.
 The reserves are kept in Meticais for deposits in national currency and in U.S. Dollars for deposits in foreign currency, these deposits not being remunerated.

 The fulfilment of the minimum obligatory amounts, for a given period, takes into consideration the value of the balances of deposits in the Bank of Mozambique during this period.
-The balance of accounts at the Bank of Mozambique on 31 December 2022 includes 188,191,717 meticais and 17,460 US dollars corresponding to the minimum reserve requirements to be observed during the constitution period from 28 December 2022 to 31 January 2022
+The balance of accounts at the Bank of Mozambique on 31 December 2023 includes 382,585,552 meticais and 59,710 US dollars corresponding to the minimum reserve requirements to be observed during the constitution period from 5 December 2023 to 5 January 2024.

-On 31 December 2022 and 2021 there is no impairment allocated to Cash, cash balances in central banks and other demand deposits - Cash on hand and cash balances in central banks, seeing that these financial instruments are redeemable at any time, and the Group, in accordance with its credit risk management policies, controls and assesses the credit quality of the respective counterparties (banks) daily).
+On 31 December 2023 and 2022 there is no impairment allocated to Cash, cash balances in central banks and other demand deposits - Cash on hand and cash balances in central banks, seeing that these financial instruments are redeemable at any time, and the Group, in accordance with its credit risk management policies, controls and assesses the credit quality of the respective counterparties (banks) daily).